 Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

 The National Indigenous Women’s Resource Center, Inc. (NIWRC) is a Native-led nonprofit organization committed to ending violence against Native women, children, and communities.
-We provide national leadership in addressing gender-based violence within Tribal communities by amplifying the voices of grassroots advocates and offering culturally grounded resources, technical assistance, training, and policy development.
+We provide national leadership in addressing violence within Tribal communities by amplifying the voices of grassroots advocates and offering resources, technical assistance, training, and policy development.
 Our work strengthens Tribal sovereignty, creating lasting change to protect Native women and their families.

 Our dedicated staff and board of directors bring diverse perspectives, extensive experience, and an unwavering commitment to our mission.
 With decades of expertise, we are building a grassroots movement that empowers Tribal Nations to enhance their responses to domestic violence, support survivors, and increase safety throughout Indian Country.

 Accountability is upheld through Tribal justice systems and laws that protect the sacred status of women.
 Tribal justice systems incorporate both Indigenous and Western responses, such as policing and prosecution.
 Unlike non-Native communities, where local governments have the authority to investigate and prosecute crimes against women, federal legislation, case law, and policies have left Tribal Nations with significantly less legal authority and resources to protect their citizens.
-This gap effectively denies Native women access to justice and culturally appropriate services, preventing them from living free from violence.
+This gap effectively denies Native women access to justice and appropriate services, preventing them from living free from violence.

 NIWRC develops resources and training opportunities to support Tribal Nations, grassroots advocates, and survivors in prioritizing the safety of Native women and their children and requiring accountability of offenders and communities.
 Native women, their children, and Tribal Nations are entitled to: